On flat bands in the $J_1$-$J_2$-$J_3$ XXZ sawtooth chain: Particular configurations of and comparison with the electric-field-driven flat bands scenario from Ref. SC_KNB

 The localized magnon state is given by the following superposition:

 This flat band has interesting properties.
 Unlike the previous case, it does not exist for uniform coupling, $J_1=J_2=J_3$.
-It is also related to the electric-field induced flat band of Ref.~\onlinecite{sc_KNB}.
+It is also related to the electric-field induced flat band of Ref.~\onlinecite{SC_KNB}.
 In the context of the KNB mechanism the DM interaction parameters are not independent but are related by the electric field magnitude and angle as well as the bond angle.
-From the condition $D_3=0$ the angle of the electic field is fixed to be $\phi=-\theta$ or $-\theta\pm\pi$, and then $D_1/J_1=D_2/J_2$ leads to an additional constraint for the exchange couplings:
+From the condition $D_3=0$ the angle of the electric field is fixed to be $\phi=-\theta$ or $-\theta\pm\pi$, and then $D_1/J_1=D_2/J_2$ leads to an additional constraint for the exchange couplings:

-This electric field driven flat band were obtained in Ref.~\onlinecite{sc_KNB} for the case $J_3=J_2$ and $\Delta_1=1$.
+This electric-field-driven flat band was obtained in Ref.~\onlinecite{SC_KNB} for the case $J_3=J_2$ and $\Delta_1=1$.
 In the KNB case, when the electric field is parallel to a lattice bond, the corresponding effective DM constant vanishes (see Eq.~\eqref{eq:DDD}).
 For $D_2=0$ or $D_3=0$ one finds $\phi=\theta, \theta\pm\pi$ or $\phi=-\theta, \theta\pm\pi$ respectively.
 When $D_2=0$ the additional constraint for the exchange couplings takes the following form:

 We can now generalize these results for the case of a non-symmetric sawtooth chain with $J_3\neq J_2$ and anisotropic coupling.
 This flat band in $J_1$-$J_2$-$J_3$ XXZ sawtooth chain with KNB mechanism can be realized when the electric field points along the zigzag bonds, provided the additional constraint~\eqref{J2alpha} is satisfied and the magnitude of the electric field is equal to